distributed-information-bottleneck/distributed-information-bottleneck.github.io/README.md

 In typical machine learning scenarios, the primary products of a training run is peak performance on some metric and a model checkpoint.
 With the Distributed IB, the fruits of training are signals that map out the information in the data; the training history and artifacts along the way are the desiderata.

+For more information and links to relevant papers, see the outward facing page of this repo, [distributed-information-bottleneck.github.io](https://distributed-information-bottleneck.github.io).

 ## Code overview
 In practice, the (variational) Distributed IB is a probabilistic encoder for each feature and a KL divergence penalty that we increase gradually over the course of training.
 Under the hood it looks very similar to a VAE.